dCache/dcache-book2/config-billing.md

     [httpdDomain/billing]
     ...

-The the frequency of plot refreshing and the type of plot produced can be controlled by:
+The frequency of plot refreshing and the type of plot produced can be controlled by:

--   billingPlotsTimeoutInMins
+-   `billingPlotsTimeoutInMins`
     (defaults to
     30
     )
--   httpd.plots.billing.type
+-   `httpd.plots.billing.type`
     (defaults to
-    png
+    `png`
     and can be set to
-    gif
+    `gif`
     )

 The plots provide aggregate views of the data for 24-hour, 7-day, 30-day and 365-day periods.